sveetch/django-willpower/README.rst

   - [ ] CMS plugin;
   - [ ] django-configuration helper;

+- [ ] We probably should use Pydantic to validate model dataclasses;
+- [ ] Flake can be helpful to quickly see failures in generated modules from templates;
+- [ ] Start test coverage to catch failures and improve development without to launch various commands each time;
 - [ ] Optional pluralize option in model declaration would be nice;
 - [ ] Command is missing option '--version';
 - [ ] Command option validation is currently very basic, in beta stage it would need to